Oklahoma’s congressional lines are drawn by the state legislature, as a regular statute, subject to gubernatorial veto.

 Oklahoma ties the drawing of state legislative lines to the Census, and might therefore be construed to prohibit redrawing lines mid-decade; there is no similar provision pertaining to congressional lines.
 [Okla.
 Const. art.
 V, § 11A]

-The state House has announced several public hearings thus far, in December 2020 and January 2021.
-The chair of the state Senate redistricting committee has also promised public hearings with the opportunity to offer comments, the opportunity to submit maps, and public notice before legislative action.
+The state House held several public hearings thus far, in December 2020 and January 2021, with a summary here.
+The state Senate also held several public hearings in late 2020 and early 2021.

 Like all states, Oklahoma must comply with constitutional equal population requirements.